Today, the whole management world talks about how to create a successful data-driven decision-making process in business to improve results.

 Managers can transform those insights into decisions and actions that improve every aspect of the business.

-But what are the characteristics that data driven companies possess?
+But what are the characteristics of data-driven companies?
 What business model they follow in order to maximize the value of the data?

-Here are the key features that they have:
+Here are the key characteristics that they have:

-- They understand data very well.
-It means they know where the data came from, what is the quality of it, which are the best data analysis methods, how reliable is data, how to measure its reliability and etc.
+- They understand the data very well.
+It means they know where the data came from, what is the quality of it, which are the best data analysis methods, how reliable is the data, how to measure its reliability, etc.